 My father taught me to keep women at a distance.
 To shield myself.
 But it takes a real man to flip that script.
 Altering my mindset and behavioural patterns, I found love on the island of Bali.
 I met Lili.

 Instead of pushing her away and focusing on my business, I opened up to her completely.
 When I am vulnerable, she gives me strength.
 True purpose, it seems, was far beyond the four walls of my UK gym.

 I have a weekly podcast called “The Fit Man Collective” where I delve into some of the greatest minds in the fitness industry.
 My aim is to help you level-up as personal trainers.
 To do that, you must realise there is more to fitness than the “perfect workout” or counting calories.
 Like the benefits of reading a good book, the people I interview offer mindset and behavioural hacks to help you and, by extension, the clients you passionately train.

 You may not be where you want to be.
 But instead of beating yourself up, ask yourself why you aren’t where you need to be.
 Your mindset and behavioural patterns may be negative.
 Or the patterns in your business may be negative.

 Fixing that is the challenge, and goes straight to the heart of redefining what a man can be in this life.
 To become a better man.
-And by becoming a better man, you can become a better personal trainer.
+And by becoming a better man, you can become a better fitness business owner.
 Sign up now for my email newsletter, and receive weekly stories that’ll inspire and motivate you on your path to the additional gains which really matter.